-Marion County comprises an area of 1,200 square miles and extends from the Willamette River to the Cascade Mountains.
+Marion County comprises an area of 1,175 square miles and extends from the Willamette River to the Cascade Mountains.
 The county is located in the heart of the Mid-Willamette Valley and is bound by the Willamette River and Interstate 5 in the west, and the North Santiam River and Highway 22 in the south.
-In 2004 Marion County had a total population of 288,450, of which approximately 71% (205,634 people) resided in 20 incorporated cities including Salem (population 140,997).
-Approximately 29% (82,816 people) of the total population reside in the unincorporated areas of the county.
+In 2013 Marion County had a total population of 323,614, of which approximately 71% resided in 20 incorporated cities including Salem; population 157,429.

 The natural features of Marion County make the environment and population vulnerable to natural disaster situations including; flooding, earthquakes, landslides, wildfires, severe winter storms and volcanic activity.
 Marion County has an average annual precipitation of 40 inches, 90 percent of which is experienced between October and the end of May.
 Major river basins including the Willamette, Little Pudding and North Santiam drainages run through Marion County and the Mill Creek drainage running through Salem; all these drainages are subject to flooding.
-Approximately 26% of housing in Marion County was constructed before 1960; prior FEMA flood plain mapping and earthquake resistant designs.
+Approximately 26% of housing in Marion County was constructed before 1960; prior to FEMA flood plain mapping and earthquake resistant designs.
 The county is located in the Pacific northwest Cascadia Subduction zone, which is a risk of a magnitude 8.0 earthquake or greater.
 Additionally Marion County is comprised of primarily class III agriculture soils and more than 97% of land zoned for agriculture or forest (timber) uses.
 Marion County is also subject to technological and human-caused hazards such as fire, dam failure, industrial and transportation accidents, hazardous materials spills, deliberate acts of terrorism, and civil disorder.
 The presence of the state capitol and other governmental infrastructure enhances the risk of terrorism in Marion County.
 There are also risks associated with the hazardous materials that pass through the County on the major transportation routes including Interstate 5, the rail system, and state Highway 22.
-Ten dams also pose a significant hazard to Marion County; the Detroit reservoir is located 20 miles east of Salem.
+Ten dams also pose a significant hazard to Marion County; the Detroit reservoir is located 50 miles east of Salem.